Aim of this information

 Before you start thinking about how and when to disclose, you need to know what to disclose.
 It’s a good idea to know this as soon as possible and before applying for a particular role.

 There are various types of criminal record checks.
-The most common are those which relate to employment and are referred to as basic, standard or enhanced checks.
-You can apply for your own basic check.
-However, you cannot apply for your own standard or enhanced check.
+The most common are those which relate to employment and are referred to as basic, standard or enhanced DBS checks.
+You can apply for your own basic DBS check.
+However, you cannot apply for your own standard or enhanced DBS check.

 Ways of finding out your criminal record

-Depending on what type of job you’re applying for, there’s two different ways to find out about your criminal record for disclosure purposes:
+Depending on what type of job you’re applying for, there are two different ways to find out about your criminal record for disclosure purposes:

-- If you’re applying for a job that is covered by the Rehabilitation of Offenders Act 1974, the employer may carry out a basic check.
-You can apply for this yourself through Disclosure Scotland.
+- If you’re applying for a job that is covered by the Rehabilitation of Offenders Act 1974, the employer may carry out a basic DBS check.
+You can apply for this yourself through the Disclosure and Barring Service.

-- For more details, see our information on basic disclosures.
+- For more details, see our information on basic DBS disclosures.

 2. ‘Subject access request’ from the police